Division B Events

 Physical Science and Chemistry

-Circuit Lab: Participants complete tasks and answer questions about electricity and magnetism
+Crave the Wave: Participants complete tasks and answer questions about waves and wave motion

 Crime Busters: Teams collect evidence and run a series of test to solve a crime